abd123al/sokonify/server/README.md

 # Todo

+- self-signed certificate
-- options to find best supplier with low price
+- options to find the best supplier with low price
 - add supplier in stock category, isActive, possible to delete
 - when printing price list have prices of different brands of the same product has equal price.
 We just print product name without brand.
 - edit payment and its items.